 He has been peer-review rated as AV Preeminent (highest possible) by Martindale-Hubbell for ethical standards and legal ability.

-Chris is a member of the City of Georgetown Planning and Zoning Commission (2021- ), director of the American Inns of Court – Williamson County Chapter (2019- ), and a member of the Williamson County Bar.
+Chris is a member of the City of Georgetown Planning and Zoning Commission (2021- ), President of the American Inns of Court–Williamson County Chapter (2022-23), director of the Georgetown Caring Place (2022- ) and a member of the Williamson County Bar.
 He has served as a mentor in Georgetown Partners in Education and as a board member of the Williamson County Children’s Advocacy Center (President, 2013-2014).
-He has also been a director of the Georgetown Chamber of Commerce, Commissioner of the Williamson County Emergency Services District 8, and is a past member of the Georgetown Noontime Kiwanis, the Georgetown Volunteer Fire Department, Texas XXX’s Rugby Football Club, and the Harley Owner’s Group.
+He has also been a director of the Georgetown Chamber of Commerce, Commissioner of the Williamson County Emergency Services District 8, and is a past member of the Georgetown Noontime Kiwanis, the Georgetown Volunteer Fire Department, Baylor Strikers Rugby Football Club, Texas XXX’s Rugby Football Club, Aircraft Owners and Pilots Association and the Harley Owner’s Group.